matthew-exe/matthew-exe/README.md

 # Hi 👋, I'm Matt!

-A passionate Software Developer from the United Kingdom, I am currently on my placement year working as a software engineer at a company that develops ATC simulation software.
+A passionate Software Developer from the United Kingdom, I am currently in my Final year of university studying Software Engineering

 ## 🚀 Languages and Tools I Use